 On January 27th 2014 a double taxation agreement between Guernsey and Seychelles was signed in London.
 The Bailiwick of Guernsey was represented by the Minister for Treasury and Resources, Gavin St Pier and the Republic of Seychelles by the High Commissioner for Seychelles, Marie-Pierre Lloyd.

-The Double Taxation Agreement will provide more certainty in tax matters between two nations and encourage trade and investment activities between two countries.
+The Double Taxation Agreement will provide more certainty in tax matters between the two nations and encourage trade and investment activities between the two countries.

 The agreement provides a zero tax rate for interest and dividends and a maximum five per cent tax on royalties.
 The DTA offers permanents establishment rules that apply to the income tax in both jurisdictions.